maeshakib/resume/README.md

 ## Experience
 ### Data Management Associate
 #### May 2020 – Currently working | UNHCR | Coxsbazar City, Bangladesh

-Leading a team of 8 members and monitoring the distribution operations of UNHCR-managed 16 camps in Bangladesh.
-Implementing data management for registration activities, conducting statistical analysis, supporting quality assurance, developing statistical methods, ensuring standards compliance, and coordinating with partners.
-Additionally, contributing to planning, reporting, and developing analytical products and reports.
+* Leading a team of 8 members and monitoring the distribution operations of UNHCR-managed 16 camps in Bangladesh.
+* Coordinate data and information management activities at country, regional, and global levels.
+* Provide technical guidance on data management methodologies and support data collection and analysis.
+* Lead data analysis and develop information management products like indicators, maps, and dashboards.
+* Collaborate with staff to enhance data literacy and ensure data security and compliance.
+* Identify risks and opportunities based on data insights and support evidence-informed decision-making.

 #### Key Accomplishments:
-* Executed a successful pilot test resulting in implementation of a multi-site project worth over $13,000 USD/year.
-* Increased the company’s domestic photovoltaic installed sites by 29%.
+* Lead in 22 Health Vaccination campagin through wich 3.54 millions vaccination distribution tracked accross the 33 Camps and Bhasan Char.
+* First implementation of UNHCR Global Distribution Tool(GDT) in Health campaing through Covid-19 vaccination campaign.

 ### Data Management Assistant
 #### June 2019 – April 2020 | UNHCR | Coxsbazar City, Bangladesh